François “Papa Doc” Duvalier

 François “Papa Doc” Duvalier Biography

 Papa Doc Duvalier was not a benevolent dictator.
 An expert in voodoo, he ruled Haiti with brute force and terror.
-His ruthless security force, the Tontons Macoutes, acted as real-life bogeymen who routinely executed his opponents. the family reign finally ended in 1986, when “Baby Doc” Duvalier was finally sent into exile in France after an upraising in Haiti.
+His ruthless security force, the Tontons Macoutes, acted as real-life bogeymen who routinely executed his opponents.
+The family reign finally ended in 1986, when “Baby Doc” Duvalier was sent into exile in France after an upraising in Haiti.

 Extra credit